STEEPED IN TRADITION EPISODE 7 – ENVIRONMENT.

 "Taking care of our natural resources, yet utilizing them in a manner that doesn’t deplete them, that’s conservation."

-Alta has been around for over 80 years and we want to be skiing and hiking for another 80 years.
+Alta has been around for almost 90 years and we want to be skiing and hiking for another 90 years.
 Conserving this land and being mindful of our impact on the environment is the only way that we can ensure that it is still here for future generations to enjoy.

 Add Your Comment